 - Lightheadedness

-- Pain or discomfort around shoulder, arm, jaw, neck and back.
+- Pain or discomfort around shoulder, arm, jaw, neck, and back.

-Causes of MI
+Causes of Myocardial Infarction (MI)

 The main causes of myocardial infarction are listed below:

-- In this condition, reduction of blood flow to the other part of the body.
+- Ischemia: In this condition, reduction of blood flow to the other part of the body.
 This can lead to various conditions like strokes and heart attacks.

 Risk Factors of Myocardial Infarction